L-36.com

 EDIT HIDE Help

-Sunday - Southwest winds 5 to 10 knots backing to the east in the late morning and afternoon.
-Partly cloudy in the morning becoming mostly Sunny.
+Thursday - Southwest winds 5 to 10 knots backing to the south early in the afternoon.
+Mostly Sunny in the morning becoming partly cloudy.
 Waves 2 feet or less.

 see lake huron open lake forecast for days 3 through 5.